-These warning signs appear on the Web site of the Federal Deposit Insurance Corporation.
-Refer to the FDIC website below for additional ways to check the reliability of foreclosure assistance. www.fdic.gov
+Refer to the Federal Deposit Insurance Corporation website for additional ways to check the reliability of foreclosure assistance at www.fdic.gov.

 Buying a Home

 Buying a home is both an exciting and a stressful venture.
 Take the time to do a careful and detailed review of all of the budgetary and cost implications of home ownership prior to engaging in an active search.